risingwavelabs/risingwave-docs/docs/dev/java-client-libraries.md

 ---
 id: java-client-libraries
-title: Java
+title: Use RisingWave in your Java application
-description: Connect to RisingWave from a Java application
+description: Use RisingWave in your Java application
 slug: /java-client-libraries
 ---